WorkerFramework/worker-framework/documentation/worker-example.md

 - `sourceData` (required): a reference to the data accessible either directly or via the `DataStore`.
-- `datastorePartialReference` (optional): the location within the datastore relative to which data will be stored.
+- `datastorePartialReference` (optional): the location within the DataStore relative to which data will be stored.
-- `action` (required): an enumeration representing the action which will be taken to manipulate the text by the worker.
+- `action` (required): an enumeration determining the method of text manipulation which will be taken by the worker.

 ## Output message (result) format